svrana/geniveev/README.md

 This is an example configuration file included in the example/directory.

-The geniveev configuration file contains command definitions and any number of templates associated with the with these definitions.
+The geniveev configuration file contains command definitions and any number of templates associated with the these definitions.
 The templates are associated with a filename that is itself a template, allowing the filename and its contents to be specified per-run via the command line.